wikimedia/restbase-mod-table-cassandra/Accounts_Buckets.md

 - names and types of non-cassandra buckets (queues in particular)
     - `buckets map<text, text>` with value being type/version like 'revisions_1.0'
-	- can be updated atomically during upgrade
+        - can be updated atomically during upgrade; clients reload read mapping on 'bucket does not exist', writes go to both during upgrade
     - need map [<account, <bucket name>] -> <type> in front-end
     - load on start-up or cache
 - description